open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 ![todo](./assets/add-todo.gif)

 When something in the DOM inspector flashes, it means that the browser is doing actual work to update the DOM tree.
-This is very expensive work, things like styles and layout need to be recalculated up and down the tree, so you want to minimize this as much as possible.
-Due to the way lit-html templating works it knows precisely what changed where and it will update only that part, without requiring a lot of from the developer.
+This is very expensive work, things like styles and layout need to be recalculated up and down the tree, so you want to minimize this as much as possible. lit-html knows exactly what changed where and it will update only that part efficiently.

+In the inspector you also see comment nodes between different parts of your template.
+These are markers created by lit-html to track locations of dom nodes, they can be ignored safely.

 <details>
   <summary>View final result</summary>